bitdust-io/devops/README.md

 You must manually edit and prepare the `CHANGELOG.txt` file inside your BitDust development repo.
 You must provide short info about your changes with a date and name.

-After running `release_prepare` you should see in your terminal console output a list of most recent commits.
+After running `release_prepare`, you should see a list of the most recent commits in your terminal console output.
-You can simply Copy & Past those lines from your console to the top of `CHANGELOG.txt` file.
+You can copy & paste those lines from your console to the top of `CHANGELOG.txt` file.
-Look at `HISTORY.TXT` file in the root of development repo and use commit messages to build info in `CHANGELOG.txt` file.
+Look at the `HISTORY.TXT` file in the root of the development repo and use commit messages to build info in the `CHANGELOG.txt` file.

     head -20 ../bitdust.devel/HISTORY.txt
     nano ../bitdust.devel/CHANGELOG.txt